Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Description of FLRMs and bootstrap

 \subsection{Paired bootstrap procedure}

-For FLRMs with homoscedastic errors, the residual bootstrap is natural \citep{GM11, YDN23RB}, where this bootstrap re-creates data, e.g., $Y_i^* = \langle X_i, \hat{\beta}_{h_n} \rangle + \varepsilon_i^*$, through bootstrap error terms $\e^*$ as independent draws from an appropriate set of residuals.
-However, under heteroscedastic errors, a different bootstrap approach is necessary, akin to the standard multiple regression case with Eucliean vectors \citep{free81}.
+For FLRMs with homoscedastic errors, the residual bootstrap is natural \citep{GM11, YDN23RB}, where this bootstrap re-creates data, e.g., $Y_i^* = \hat{\ap}_{h_n} + \langle \hat{\beta}_{h_n} , X_i \rangle + \varepsilon_i^*$, through bootstrap error terms $\e^*$ as independent draws from an appropriate set of residuals.
+However, under heteroscedastic errors, a different bootstrap approach is necessary, akin to the regression case with Euclidean vectors \citep{free81}.
 Similar to that setting for capturing response variances that may differ conditionally over regressors, we consider a paired bootstrap (PB) method for inference in FLRMs.
-To the best of our knowledge, the theory for PB in FLRMs has been studied only once by \cite{GGMG12}, but their application does not consider the slope function or its projections and the errors therein are homoscedastic in variance.
+To the best of our knowledge, the theory for PB in FLRMs has been studied only once by \cite{GGMG12}, but their application does not consider slope functions and the errors therein are homoscedastic.
 For estimating means or projections under the FLRM with heteroscedastic errors, we explain next how the PB generally requires careful consideration in order to be valid.